i

 PULLING NUMBERS

-Olivier Dahan's La Vie en Rose (also known as La Môme) is a collection of biographical showpieces about dwarfy Edith Piaf and it's compelling for the reason Love in the Time of Cholera isn't—the makeup.
-Covering 50% of Marion Cotillard's portrayal as the singer, the Oscar-wining cosmetics by Didier Lavergne and Jan Archibold are not only persuasive in getting us to accept her as Piaf, they're also marvels of transitions: it's next to impossible not to believe it when at only 47 she's on her death bed.
-25% of the performance is in the lip-synching of songs and sound design augmenting them; the synchronizing of the lips, the music and the technical integrity of the enhancements combine to make a virtuoso form of synthesis.
-If we're always aware that Patsy Cline's recording are being synched by Jessica Lange in Sweet Dreams, by end we nevertheless surrender to her as Cline because of her enormous likability.
-Here, we only briefly compare Cotillard's efforts to Piaf but even more quickly give in to what we're watching because it's as if Piaf has come back to do a return engagement to revel in her drama queen life, which is the remaining 25% of the tribute.
-And likely the cause of trouble for those who've walked out on the movie.
-Some of the scenes have an “Oh, God, wait'll you hear what she did last night!” lowdown about them and therefore difficult to know if they really happened: throwing some coins at her destitute drunk of a mother in a small café, Cotillard's Edith has the moral right to spit anger yet she seems to want to escalate the humiliation.
-It's one of too many episodes that have a willful capriciousness; this movie Piaf, excessively resembling a bug-eyed emotional retard out of a Margaret Keane caricature, really enjoys pulling one number after another.
-The major showcase eruption happens in Piaf's apartment when she learns the fate of her lover, the married Marcel (played with attractive studliness by Jean-Pierre Martins).
-The sequence has all the fulsome theatrics of a long uninterrupted tracking shot, capturing the high of idyllic love, then the low of sudden tragedy, then to the embrace of a loving audience as a fix for pain; not far from a soap opera aria, it's a consummate bit of trash.
-Upsetting to many is the non-linear approach to what is undeniably a sketchy bio: the flashbacks and flash forwards tend to confuse our sense of the timing of and who the participants are in events.
-And at 140 minutes, not every lover or factoid could be included: Yves Montand, for instance, is all but ignored, and there's zilch on Piaf's elusive role in the French Resistance.
-Neither omission objectionable, particularly the later: Piaf as the prima donna French chanteuse was no less morally duplicitous of supposed patriotism than her fellow countrymen during WWII.
-Rather quietly Montand is nevertheless represented: his stepdaughter, Catherine Allégret, playing Piaf's grandmother Louise, has the ravaged face and physique of her mother Simone Signoret.
+rose (also known as La Môme) is a collection of biographical showpieces about dwarfy Edith Piaf and compelling for the reason Love in the Time of Cholera isn’t—the makeup.
+Covering 50% of Marion Cotillard’s portrayal, the Oscar-winning cosmetics by Didier Lavergne and Jan Archibold are not only persuasive in getting us to accept her as Piaf, they’re also marvels of transitions: it’s impossible not to believe she’s on her death bed at only 47.
+25% of the performance is in the lip-synching of songs; 25% in the sound design augmenting them; 25 % in synchronizing the elements to make a virtuoso form of synthesis.
+(The only singing Cotillard does in her own voice is “Frou Frou.”)
+In the remaining 25% of the tribute, it’s Piaf coming back for a return engagement to revel in her drama queen life.
+And likely the cause of trouble for diehards who’ve walked out on the movie.
+Some scenes do have an “Oh, God, wait’ll you hear what she did last night!” lowdown about them and therefore difficult to sort the factual from the overbearing dramatic license.
+Throwing coins at her destitute drunk of a mother in a small café, Cotillard’s Edith has the moral right to spit anger yet she’s too eager to escalate the humiliation.
+A willful capriciousness throughout: this movie diva, resembling a bug-eyed emotional retard out of a Margaret Keane caricature, really enjoys pulling one number after another.
+The big eruption happens in Piaf’s apartment when she learns the fate of her lover, the married Marcel (injected with attractive studliness by Jean-Pierre Martins).
+The sequence has the fulsome theatrics of a long uninterrupted tracking shot, capturing the high of idyllic love, next the low of sudden tragedy, then to the embrace of a loving audience providing a fix for pain; as soap aria, it’s consummate trash.
+La vie is a non-linear approach to what is a sketchy bio: the flashbacks and flash forwards tend to confuse a sense of the timing and who the participants are in events.
+And at 140 minutes not every lover or factoid could be included.
+Yves Montand, for instance, is all but ignored, though his stepdaughter Catherine Allégret, who has the ravaged face and physique of her mother Simone Signoret, plays Piaf’s grandmother Louise.

 ralphbenner@nowreviewing.com